dipree/dipree/README.md

 # About me

-Hi there, I'm [@dipree](https://github.com/dipree).
-I'm working for [@github](https://github.com/github/) as a Product Manager focusing on making GitHub a more accessible place for all developers.
+Hi there, I'm [@dipree](https://github.com/dipree) and I am a designer and developer.
+I recently left my job at GitHub to start building something new.